jae0107/covid-tracker/README.md

 # COVID-19 Tracker

-This is a responsive COVID-19 tracker web.
+This is a responsive COVID-19 tracker web developed in React and disease.sh API.
 It shows new cases, recoveries and deaths by a country.

 ## Install dependencies